What is the Carnegie African Diaspora Fellowship Program?

 African-born academics currently living in the United States and Canada and working in higher education.
 Fellows will engage in educational projects proposed and hosted by faculty of public or private higher education institutions in the following CCNY partner countries: Ghana, Kenya, Nigeria, South Africa, Tanzania and Uganda.

 What is the vision of the ADF program?

-The ADF program builds on the work and vision of Dr. Paul Tiyambe Zeleza, Vice President for Academic Affairs and Professor of History at Quinnipiac University in Hamden, Connecticut.
+The CADFP builds on the work and vision of Dr. Paul Tiyambe Zeleza, Vice President for Academic Affairs and Professor of History at Quinnipiac University in Hamden, Connecticut.
 CCNY funded his research, resulting in the insightful report, “Engagements between African Diaspora Academics in the U.S. and Canada and African Institutions of Higher Education: Perspectives from North America and Africa” (1 MB, PDF).

 Learn more about ADF and Dr. Zeleza's vision